 While we strongly recommend that DLCs use sub-branding whenever possible, you also have the option of using an existing custom logo or creating a new one.
 This strategy, known as endorsed branding, makes your department or group’s brand the primary focus, with the MIT brand playing a supporting yet significant role.
 This option requires the MIT logo to be within the same field of vision as your logo.

-To learn more about branding options, visit the MIT Brand Guide site.
+To learn more about endorsed branding, visit the MIT Brand Guide site.

 Using the MIT seal